 They offer a free plan for individuals with personal websites and blogs and several paid plans for professionals and businesses from small to large scale, which require advanced security, performance, and reliability features.
 The free plans offer a solid set of features such as global CDN, free SSL, built-in firewall, and protection from DDoS attacks.
 There is also the Cloudflare WordPress Plugin, which makes it easy for website owners to implement their services.

 While not strictly related to speed, we often recommend using Cloudflare to manage a website's DNS.
 They have one of the easiest to user interfaces for this and

-Before we could learn about Cloudflare WordPress optimization, let’s briefly understand its optimization tools.
+Before we could learn about Cloudflare WordPress optimization, let’s have a look at their optimization tools.

 Fast DNS - DNS acts as a directory to access websites online.
 The DNS converts all human-readable domain names to IP addresses.
 Some webpages use multiple DNS lookups to load the webpage as each lookup takes an average of 32 milliseconds.
 Speeding up DNS lookups can give you faster internet performance.

 Cloudflare aims to reduce the latency with its 18.104.22.168 resolver to minimize the distance from the user building data centers worldwide.
 Their target is to keep everyone within ten milliseconds from at least one of their locations.

 Image optimization and Image Resizing - Images are one of the heaviest elements of a web page and large ones have an impact of page load speed.
 Therefore, it is essential to keep images optimized - as small as possible in terms of file size - to improve website performance.